iampava/practice-exercises/css/modal/README.md

 <img src="https://raw.githubusercontent.com/iampava/practice-exercises/master/css/modal/modal.png" style="border: 1px solid grey;">

-💡 Tip: remember to make it response (the modal should always be in the middle of the screen)
+💡 Tip: remember to make it responsive (the modal should always be in the middle of the screen)